 There’s a whole new world of dental products out there waiting to help get your braces clean.
 Special toothbrush heads work in the spaces between your teeth and the archwire.
 There are floss threaders that can get dental floss into tight places, and flosses with one stiff end you can guide under the wire so you can direct the floss to where it’s needed.
 There are even tiny cone-shaped brushes called “interproximal brushes” that can fit under your wires to clean around your brackets and teeth.

 Take a care kit to school or work with you so you can keep the tooth surface under your wires and around your brackets free of plaque.
 After all the hard work you’ve put in with your braces, the last thing you want is cavities once you’ve achieved your beautiful smile!

 Down to the Wire

 We said archwires were awesome, but we didn’t say they were perfect!
 We couldn’t leave without suggestions for handling any wire-related problems that might come up.

 One of the most common problems is the irritation caused by the end of a wire that has somehow come loose.
 You might be able to use a cotton swab to gently push the wire flat against the tooth.
-If that doesn’t work, orthodontic wax can be used to cover the end of the problem wire and smoothed into place.
-We’ll provide you with instructions on how to handle these and other minor wire problems at home.
+If that doesn’t work, orthodontic wax can be used to cover the end of the problem wire.
+We’ll provide you with instructions on how to handle these and other minor wire problems.